jekyll/jekyll/site/docs/pagination.md

   <p>
     Pagination does not work with Markdown or Textile files in your Jekyll site.
     It will only work when used within HTML files.
-Since you’ll likely be using this for the list of Posts, this shouldn't be an issue.
+Since you’ll likely be using this for the list of Posts, this shouldn’t be an issue.
   </p>
 </div>